 "I loved this class.
 Mr. Decker was very fun and inviting.
 He made class comfortable and allowed everyone to express themselves at their own pace."

 University of New Orleans student evaluation

-ASSISTANT PROFESSOR OF THEATRE -- Division of Communication & Fine Arts, Loras College, 2018--Current:
+ASSISTANT PROFESSOR OF THEATRE -- Division of Communication & Fine Arts, Loras College, 2018

 - Directing for Stage & Film (COM 123): Fundamentals of script interpretation and directing.
 Emphasis on working with actors, composition, and justifying actions, movement, and silence with an understanding of a concept, characters, and conflict.

-- Western Theatre (COM 250): An exploration of the history of live theatre as it developed throughout Western culture, with emphasis placed on the major historical periods from ancient Greek to the modern Realism/Antirealism movement.
+- History & Literature of Western Theatre (COM 250): An exploration of the history of live theatre as it developed throughout Western culture, with emphasis placed on the major historical periods from ancient Greek to the modern Realism/Antirealism movement.
 The course incorporates a variety of approaches including student presentations, historical research, and group activities.

 - Dramatic Narrative Analysis & Interpretation: This course examines fundamental script analysis methods and their practical application in the formulation of concept, identification of conflict, and behavior of character.
 Through selected plays and screenplays, this course will emphasize the methods employed by directors and actors in film and theatre.

 - Acting I (FTA 1300): An introductory course to the craft of acting.
 Students gain theoretical and practical understanding of the basic principles of acting and apply them to exploratory exercises, script/scene work, and the presentation of an open scene, two-person scene, and monologue.
 Emphasis on objective, action (tactic), obstacles, other, given circumstances, and character.